tetratelabs/kong2eg/README.md

 # kong2eg

-kong2eg is a tool that helps you migrate from Kong Gateway to Envoy Gateway by running Kong as an external processing extension inside Envoy Proxy.
-It allows you to continue using your existing Kong plugins for request and response processing, while routing decisions are handled by Envoy Gateway.
+`kong2eg` is a migration tool that helps you transition from Kong Gateway to Envoy Gateway by integrating Kong as an external processing extension within Envoy Gateway.
+This enables continued usage of Kong plugins for request and response transformation, while routing and traffic control are handled by Envoy Gateway.

+This approach provides a smooth migration path for users relying on Kong's plugin ecosystem, particularly in cases where a full reimplementation with native Envoy Gateway features is not immediately feasible.

-Most existing Kong plugins can still be used after migration—except those that require a database.
+> Note: Most Kong plugins are supported, except those requiring a database.
 # How it works

-This diagram shows how Envoy Gateway, Envoy, kong2envoy, and Kong work together:
+This diagram illustrates the interactions between Envoy Gateway, Envoy, `kong2envoy`, and Kong:

 ![kong2envoy](images/kong2eg.png)

-* kong2eg generates all the necessary resources to deploy Kong as an external processing extension for Envoy Gateway.
+* `kong2eg` generates all the necessary resources to deploy Kong as an external processing extension for Envoy Gateway.
-* Envoy Gateway deploys kong2envoy as a sidecar to Envoy Proxy and sets up an EnvoyExtensionPolicy to use it for request and response processing.
+* Envoy Gateway deploys `kong2envoy` as a sidecar to Envoy Proxy and sets up an EnvoyExtensionPolicy to use it for request and response processing.
-* kong2envoy is implemented as an [External Processing Extension](https://gateway.envoyproxy.io/docs/tasks/extensibility/ext-proc/)
+* `kong2envoy` is implemented as an [External Processing Extension](https://gateway.envoyproxy.io/docs/tasks/extensibility/ext-proc/)
 that communicates with Envoy Proxy using gRPC over an Unix domain socket.
-* Envoy Proxy forwards requests and responses to kong2envoy for processing before forwarding them to the backend or client.
+* Envoy Proxy forwards requests and responses to `kong2envoy` for processing before forwarding them to the backend or client.
-* Inside kong2envoy, a Kong instance processes requests and responses using a ConfigMap-provided configuration.
+* Inside `kong2envoy`, a Kong instance processes requests and responses using a ConfigMap-provided configuration.

-The Kong configuration is stored in a ConfigMap, which is mounted into the kong2envoy container. kong2envoy reads the configuration from the ConfigMap and applies it to the Kong instance running inside the container.
+The Kong configuration is stored in a ConfigMap, which is mounted into the `kong2envoy` container. `kong2envoy` reads the configuration from the ConfigMap and applies it to the Kong instance running inside the container.

 All routing decisions are made by Envoy Gateway.
 Kong is only responsible for modifying requests and responses (e.g., adding headers, modifying body, etc).

 # Installation

-Download the kong2envoy binary from the [releases page](https://github.com/tetratelabs/kong2eg/releases) or install it using:
+Download the `kong2eg` binary from the [releases page](https://github.com/tetratelabs/kong2eg/releases) or install it using:

 ```bash
 go install github.com/tetratelabs/kong2eg@latest